Cultural Festivals at the Aquarium of the Pacific

 MOOMPETAM AMERICAN INDIAN FESTIVAL

-Experience storytelling, music, dance, and cultural craft demonstrations at the aquarium’s 20th annual Moompetam American Indian Festival on September 14 and 15, 2024.
+Experience storytelling, music, dance, and cultural craft demonstrations at the aquarium’s 21st annual Moompetam American Indian Festival on September 13 and 14, 2025.
 This event celebrates indigenous California maritime cultures, including Tongva, Chumash, Acjachemen, Costanoan, Luiseño, and Kumeyaay, and their connection to and stewardship of the ocean.
-At past festivals, exhibitors have displayed a traditional Tongva canoe called a ti’at, the type of vessel that was originally used to cross the channel between Long Beach and Catalina Island.
+See displays by groups like the Tongva Basketry Collective and live music and dance throughout the festival weekend.

 Credit: Aquarium of the Pacific